godaddy/wp-reseller-store/readme.txt

 = 2.2.16 - May 2025 =

-* Update: Tested with Wordpress 6.8
+* Update: Tested with WordPress 6.8

 = 2.2.15 - June 2024 =